 Harding University operates HU16, a 24/7 television channel that broadcasts to the Harding and local communities on AppleTV, Roku, and White County Cable.
 The signal is also streamed live online, and video-on-demand archived programs are available to watch at streaming.harding.edu.
 HU16 provides students with opportunities to produce news, sports, entertainment, short films, and special-event programming, both live and pre-produced.
 A staff of students with a range of majors and seniority produces a live weekday newscast, “HU16 Live At Five,” for 12 weeks of each semester.
 This daily newscast requires student producers, writers, reporters, anchors, directors, and production personnel.
 Many of the students working on the newscast receive scholarships.
 Others receive course credit or other compensation.
 HU16 also produces and broadcasts most intercollegiate athletic events on campus.
 Students are used to staff these productions as well, and most games are delivered live on multiple outlets.
 A number of students receive scholarship or hourly pay for working with our single-camera and multi-camera sports productions.
 HU16 student directors also produce the chapel broadcast every weekday morning live from the Benson Auditorium.
 Other productions include graduation, concert performances, American Studies Institute speakers, the annual Spring Sing stage show, and other special events.

-The Ganus Activities Complex (GAC) is the campus' largest indoor recreational facility, housing a swimming pool, handball and racquetball courts, elevated track, aerobics area and weight/aerobic room, indoor cycling, billiards and foosball, ping pong, and courts for intramural basketball, volleyball, track and field, futsal (indoor soccer), badminton and pickleball courts.
+The Ganus Activities Complex (GAC) is home to the Waller Recreation Center, housing a swimming pool, handball and racquetball courts, an elevated track, aerobics area, weight/aerobic room, indoor cycling, billiards and foosball, ping pong, and courts for recreational basketball, volleyball, futsal (indoor soccer), badminton and pickleball.

-Outdoor recreational facilities include an intercollegiate football field and nine-lane track, intercollegiate baseball and softball fields, a 12-court lighted tennis center, an outdoor jogging trail, and intramural fields for softball, football and other sports.
-All facilities are available for student use at designated times.
+Outdoor recreational facilities available for student use include a nine-lane track, a 12-court lighted tennis center, an outdoor jogging trail, and intramural fields for softball, football/soccer, and an 18 hole disc golf course.

 The Speech Clinic is located in the Swaid Center for Health Sciences.
 Nationally-certified and state-licensed speech-language pathologists work alongside students pursuing a degree in communication sciences and disorders, providing articulation and language assessment and therapy services, and hearing screenings and referrals.